gvwilson/sensibleadventures/nardica/nardica.md

 then reached over and punched his shoulder.
 "For bein' so gloomy," she said firmly.
 "You're a lot more fun when you're all smiley an' such."

+Doctor Johel paid the *Guinevere* a visit that afternoon, her first since leaving port.
+The *Bengal* had two swift gunboats capable of carrying four Marines in full combat exoskeletons, but she chose instead to be carried over by a drone.
+Two Marines flew beside her like mechanical angels, while one of the ultralight spotters that had been high overhead since Rothera circled over them.

+Doctor Johel touched down on the aft deck as gently as a snowflake.
+Her carrier drone hovered patiently over her while she undid the harness she wore over her long coat, then folded its twin manipulators back into its under-carriage and settled into the recharging station on the roof of the pilot house.

+Her escorts' landings were not nearly as graceful.
+One of them stumbled as an unexpected heave of the deck threw them off balance.
+*Are they flying manually?* Iffy wondered.
+People sometimes did that in the last desperate moments of stories, when the enemy's malware had somehow gotten past their defenses and cripped their cores, but she had never seen anyone do it in real life.
+Was it a training exercise of some kind?

+She was about to ask Wales when the Marine on the left took off their helmet and stood to attention.
+Honesty's hair had grown back to a light fuzz, but their face was as empty of feeling as it had been when Iffy had last seen them.

+Wales nudged Iffy with his elbow.
+"Here," he said quietly,
+rapping the back of her hand with his knuckles.
+She took the thimble-sized object he passed to her.
+As the pilot house door banged open behind her, she tucked her hands back in her pockets.

+Aunt Naggie poked her head out of the pilot house.
+"Permission to come aboard, captain?"
+Doctor Johel asked.
+"And yes, I realize it's a bit late to ask, but it *is* protocol."

+Half a dozen responses tripped over each other trying to get out of Aunt Naggie's mouth.
+Finally she pointed at the angel wings Doctor Johel's escorts had detached from their exoskeletons.
+"You should strap 'em down," she said.
+Then she looked at Iffy and mouthed the word "captain", tapping her chest with one finger.
+Iffy suppressed a grin.

+Even if the galley had been the size of the Dance Hall market, Iffy wouldn't have been invited.
+But Aunt Naggie had a tray of tea and freshly-steamed dumplings ready.
+"You keep out o' the way 'til we're done," she urged Iffy under her breath.

+Iffy nodded.
+"I will," she promised,
+fingering the earbug Wales had given her.

+Iffy made sure the lock on her door was snibbed before putting in the earbug.
+It hummed as it hunted the airwaves for the faint electronic warble of Wales' signal.
+"Come on," she muttered.
+The Marines all wore scramblers and sniffers, and Doctor Johel was undoubtedly even better protected.
+It would be a miracle if anything could get through, but she was starting to think that Wales made miracles the way Aunt Naggie made curry.

+"---but as a sign of our good intentions, we will rotate Corporal Macklin off to the *Bengal*," Doctor Johel's voice suddenly said.
+"Private Honesty's Third will take his place until we reach Paddington South.
+Now,
+shall we have our tea before it goes cold?
+And these buns look delicious.
+Are these shaved carrots?"

+The conversation turned to pleasantries about the food and the weather.
+Bored,
+Iffy took out the earbug and pulled out her older's nature book.
+"I wish you could talk,"
+she told the orangutan on the cover.
+Not for the first time,
+she wished she could have flashes of insight now and then about what to say to people instead of just about machinery.
+With a sigh, she got to her feet.

+A whisper of static from the earbug caught her attention.
+She reinserted it in her ear just in time to hear Doctor Johel say, "---any sign of special abilities?"

+"I don't think so,"
+Wales replied.
+*Speaker shakes head,* the caption voice added.
+"She has a lot of natural talent, but I haven't seen any sign there's anything more to her than that."

+"That's a shame."
+*Speaker adopts skeptical expression.*
+"The core thought there was an eighty-five percent chance the tweak would have been passed on."

+*Speaker sighs.*
+"Gayathri, please---you know I don't like that word."

+*Speaker smiles.*
+"I remember you and Grandfather used to argue about it when you came to visit.
+He thought people with modifications should embrace the term and make it their own."

+This time Iffy heard the sigh.
+"And as I used to say to him,
+it's easier to feel that way when no one has ever thrown rocks at you.
+But coming back to Fifth,
+part of your grandfather's work was to create *modifications* that couldn't be detected by simple genetic tests.
+Cloning is never perfect---any glitch could have thrown the collaborating genes out of balance."
+*Speaker shakes head.*
+"Or maybe we're just too early.
+Maybe in another couple of years---"

+"We don't have another couple of years," Doctor Johel cut in.
+"I'm *old*, Johnson,
+and you've already lasted decades longer than you were supposed to."

+*Speaker shrugs.*
+"Well, the agency always did over-engineer things."

+*Speakers hug.*
+"I'm glad they did," Doctor Johel said in a muffled voice.
+*Speaker wipes away tear.*
+"Some days I'd give anything to be back in London drinking hot chocolate and listening to you and Grandfather set the world right."

+"Well, you can still have the chocolate," Wales said.

+Doctor Johel made a noise.
+"That stuff the governor grows is *not* chocolate."
+*Hug ends.*
+"Besides,
+what's gone is gone,
+Johnson,
+and what's done is done."

+"So they say," Wales replied softly.

+After a moment the earbug chimed.
+*Signal ends,* it told Iffy.
+She took it out and weighed it in her hand, then picked up her nature book and stared at the cover without really seeing it.
+She had been careful not to think about her pet rat in a long time, but now all she could feel was the dregs of the panicky sadness that she had almost drowned in after she and Aunt Naggie had given up looking for it.
+Was she going to feel that way about Honesty if the induction didn't wear off?
+Was everything she loved going to be taken away from her bit by bit?
+"Why's it all got to be so hard?" she whispered, wishing someone was there to answer.

+They passed the ruins of Bharati a few hours later.
+The little town had been founded as a research station on the opposite side of the continent.
+When the sea rose,
+its inhabitants had decided that if they had to pack up and move, they might as well move all the way to the Peninsula.
+Two thousand people had made the journey and built new homes, only to have them destroyed in a midwinter fire.

+Twenty years on,
+what was left of those homes stood in mute rows on either side of the little river their builders had christened the Ganges.
+Iffy stood at the railing and watch as the approached, slid by, and receded into the distance, her mood as dark as the scorched cinder blocks.
+A single lonely gull circled the *Guinevere* once and then coasted away.
+It was the grayest,
+most depressing scene Iffy could imagine, so she went back to her cabin to feel sorry for herself.